d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 However, it is often useful to condition the language model on a user-supplied prefix.
-For example, if we were developing an autocomplete feature for search engine or to assist users in writing emails, we would want to feed in what they had written so far (the prefix),
+For example, if we were developing an autocomplete feature for a search engine or to assist users in writing emails, we would want to feed in what they had written so far (the prefix),